Bands and Ensembles

 The Cabs are noted for their energetic and creative dance sets, but their true strength lies in concert.
 Their repertoire includes a lot of Dave's compositions, and the musicians are featured on much of his recording, Cracks and Shadows.
 Karen and Paul's CD, Celtic Cafe, features some of the Belgian and Celtic repertoire.
 Andrea's solo recording Fire and Water (also on Azalea City) is illustrative of the Appalachian and Scandinavian influences in the group's repertoire.return to top

-Chameleon was forged in the late 1990s as The Gigmeisters from some of the most popular instrumentalists at the Glen Echo Spanish Ballroom.
+The Gigmeisters were forged in the late 1990s, when Jamie Platt hired some of the most popular instrumentalists at the Glen Echo Spanish Ballroom at the time and threw us all together.
 The band includes Alexander Mitchell on fiddle and mandolin, Paul Oorts on musette accordeon plus all types of plucked strings, Ralph Gordon on bass, and Dave Wiesler on piano and guitar.
 The reason these four played so often at Glen Echo is readily apparent from their high-energy dance music, their rhythmic intensity, and their virtuosic performances in an astounding variety of styles, ranging from contras and squares all the way to swing, Viennese waltz, and vintage dance music.

 Video clip of The Gigmeisters playing old time music at one of the Friday Night dances at Glen Echo, courtesy of Kevin Mabon and YouTube.
 Totally rough and unedited.return to top